yotamco100/botjitsu/README.md

 For example, a Fire, Purple, 10 card will be written as: `FpA`.

+Cards of number 10 are power cards, which means that winning with these cards activates their power.
+In our deck, the power of all three power cards is the "reverse" power which causes cards with lower numbers to beat cards with larger numbers in the following round.

 ## The Deck
 Since each card is so easily read, a Deck can be easily arranged using a .dcfg file, where each line is a card in DeckConfig syntax.